ippontech/blog-usa/posts/python-in-production-part-4-of-5.md

 ## Reload SystemD and Enable your Service

-Just having our files in place does not mean the systemd will just start running our application.
+Just having our files in place does not mean that systemd will just start running our application.
 We have to reload the daemon to see our new unit file, and then enable and start our service.
 Systemd includes `systemctl`, it is used to manage our system and user unit files.
 While logged into your server, run these commands:
 ```bash
 systemctl --user daemon-reload
 systemctl --user enable simple_api.service
 systemctl --user start simple_api.service
 ```

 These three commands tell systemd to look for new unit files, add them to the list of things to start on boot, and then start the service.
 To verify our service is indeed running, we will use another piece of software included with systemd, called `journald`.
+In order to read the logs stored in `journald`, we use the command `journalctl`.
+You may notice a patter emerging here!
 ```bash
 journalctl --user-unit simple_api.service
 ```